-Even if you recommend that a colleague just try an herbal tea or vitamin D supplements for their particular complaint, you are in fact ‘prescribing’ that treatment.
+Even if you recommend that a colleague try an herbal tea or vitamin D supplement for their particular complaint, you are in fact ‘prescribing’ that treatment.
 Aspirin is just an OTC product until a doctor recommends it.
-One you recommend it or even suggest it to a person, you are viewed as having prescribed it.
+If you recommend it or even suggest it to someone, you are viewed as having prescribed it.

 Once you are viewed as having prescribed something, you will have entered the patient-doctor relationship.
 The next question is whether you did an exam on that patient.
 Whether you documented the visit.
 Whether you reviewed their allergies and medication list with them.

-I resume Plavix on my patient and forget to stop their Coumadin and the patient also continues on their home aspirin regimen.
-Before discharging my patient I mention to them that they can resume their Plavix on day 3 which I ran by one of my cardiology colleagues.
+I resume Plavix on my patient and forgot to stop their Coumadin, and the patient also continues on their home aspirin regimen.
+Before discharging my patient, I told them they can resume their Plavix on day 3, which I ran by one of my cardiology colleagues.

-You know where this one is gonna go.
-If you’re a specialist or if you’re being asked for an opinion by a colleague then you shouldn’t offer advice based on that particular case.
+You know where this one is going to go.
+If you’re a specialist or being asked for an opinion by a colleague, you shouldn’t offer advice based on that particular case.
 You can offer general guidance such as: “I usually want my patients to resume Plavix on day 3 post-op as long as there are no signs of bleeding.”

 8. Delineating the Relationship

 Sometimes a mere mortal engages you in a conversation about their health.
-They know that you have a private practice and their intention is to transfer their care to you.
+They know that you have a private practice and they intend to transfer their care to you.

-The patient will having nothing to lose and they can enter and exit a patient-doctor relationship at a whim.
+The patient will have nothing to lose, and they can enter and exit a patient-doctor relationship at a whim.
 It’s on you to draw the line in the sand.
-Let this person know that you are not their doctor, yet, and you’re happy to hear their story but you are only doing so informally and won’t be giving any opinion or acting in any way as their doctor.
+Let this person know that you are not their doctor yet, and you’re happy to hear their story but are only doing so informally and won’t be giving any opinion or acting as their doctor.

-The word physician is trademarked by the state medical boards.
-If you claim to be a physician you must be licensed in that state.
-Even if you just mention that you have an MD, you are using a trademark which is heavily defended.
+The state medical boards trademark the word physician.
+You must be licensed in that state if you claim to be a physician.
+Even if you mention that you have an MD, you are using a heavily defended trademark.